paradoxical-io/scala-tiny-types/README.md

 # scala-tiny-types

 This is a small console app to create scala based "tiny types".
-All this means is it'll auto generate case classes and a "Conversions" object with a bunch of implicit functions to "dereference" the item.

-Right now it only does scala types but it's structured in a way that it's easy to add other languages to generate (for example
-C# which has a lot more boilerplate in creating struct based value wrappers)

 Why tiny types?
 This way you pay no penalty in adding more domain specific information to your project.
 For example, a first name isn't the same as a last name.
 And your address isn't the same as your age, so why would you represent them the same?